Autoscaling PaaSTA Instances

 uwsgi:

-With the uwsgi metrics provider, Paasta will configure your pods to be scraped from your uWSGI master via its stats server.
+With the uwsgi metrics provider, Paasta will configure your Pods to be scraped from your uWSGI master via its stats server.
 We currently only support uwsgi stats on port 8889, and Prometheus will attempt to scrape that port.

 Note